imls-measuring-up/ramp-analyses-scripts/ir_data/RAMP_IR_base_info_column_definitions.md

 > Data type: string

-> Description: The name(s) of the instution or consortia members operating the IR.
+> Description: The name(s) of the institution or consortia members operating the IR.

 > Data source: These data were collected manually from IR and institutional websites.